hahaha98757/zombies-addon/docs/en_US/README.md

 ### Hidden(Visible only in config file)
 - blockUnlegitMods: Blocks unlegit Mods.
-- blockUnlegitSST: Blocks the unlegit feature of SST.
+- blockUnlegitSst: Blocks the unlegit feature of SST.

 ## Debug mode